 Glaucoma is a disease that damages the eye’s optic nerve and is often genetic.
 It is often, but not always, associated with high eye pressure.
 This high pressure can damage the nerve fibers in your optic nerve.
 Undiagnosed and untreated Glaucoma can slowly lead to blindness.
 Glaucoma cannot be cured, but its progression can be slowed by medical or surgical treatment.

 Glaucoma evaluation requires dilation, drops will be placed in your eyes to widen (dilate) your pupils to allow the eye doctor a better view inside your eyes, specifically the shape and color of the optic nerve.
-The optic nerve will be examined with a slit lamp which measures intraocular pressure (IOP).
+The optic nerve will be examined and intraocular pressure (IOP) would be measured.
 If IOP is not within the normal range or if the optic nerve looks unusual, your doctor may perform further glaucoma specific testing.

 Medical Eye Exam